Neuro-Logical/speech/Multilingual_Evaluation/README.md

 | H&Y | float or int  | Hoehn & Yahr rating scale (value needed in the correlation analysis)|
 | Task name | string (i.e., "CookieTheft") | Task from which the feature has ben extracted|

+A mock csv file reproducing the structure of data to use in the statistical and correlation analysis is reported in ``` data/data.csv ```.

 #### Analysis

    - To perform pair-wise Kruskal-Wallis H-tests, apply FDR correction, compute eta-squared effect-size and AUROC for each biomarker use the functions in